CLINICAL TRAINING IN ADULT

 EARN AND LEARN

-The Metropolitan Institute for Training in Psychoanalytic Psychotherapy, in conjunction with The Metropolitan Center for Mental Health, an Office of Mental Health (OMH) licensed clinic, offers selected, qualified Psychoanalytic Licensure Track candidates the opportunity to be paid for clinical hours while working toward Psychoanalytic licensure and a Certificate in Psychoanalytic Psychotherapy.
-Work a minimum of 14 clinical hours weekly to qualify for licensure (this option is not currently available.
-Please check back.)
+The Metropolitan Institute for Training in Psychoanalytic Psychotherapy, in conjunction with The Metropolitan Center for Mental Health, an Office of Mental Health (OMH) licensed clinic, offers selected, qualified Psychoanalytic Licensure Track candidates the opportunity to be paid for clinical hours while working toward psychoanalytic licensure and a Certificate in Psychoanalytic Psychotherapy.
+LP candidates who qualify to see 14 patient hours weekly at MCMH will be paid for their clinical work.
+Candidates in the licensure track program will be assigned an MCMH supervisor free of charge.

 PROGRAM OPTIONS